The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The basal ganglia are responsible for many processes in the body.

-In terms of anxiety; the basal ganglia are involved in the level of energy, arousal and motivation felt.
+Regarding anxiety, the basal ganglia are involved in the level of energy, arousal, and motivation felt.

 Dopamine plays a large part in the motivation factor in the BG, while GABA keeps these energy levels in check.